 Hi, my name is Alex

-I am Registered Clinical Counsellor (RCC), which is an accredited designation from the BC Association of Clinical Counsellors, and a Professional Art Therapist holding a professional membership with the BC Art Therapy Association.
-I completed my Master’s in Counselling Psychology: Art Therapy at Adler University during which I gained experience working adults in an in-patient addiction treatment centre as well as in community settings.
-Previous to my Master’s degree, I completed my Bachelor’s degree in Fine Art at Simon Fraser University.
-I have 5 years of experience working with older adults in community and long-term care settings and currently work with the Better at Home program through a Neighbourhood House assisting older adults in the community.
+I am a Registered Clinical Counsellor (RCC), an accredited designation from the BC Association of Clinical Counsellors.
+Additionally, I am a Professional Art Therapist with a membership from the BC Art Therapy Association.
+I earned my Master’s in Counselling Psychology: Art Therapy from Adler University.
+During my studies, I had the opportunity to work with adults in an in-patient addiction treatment centre and in various community settings.
+Before pursuing my Master’s, I completed my Bachelor’s degree in Fine Art at Simon Fraser University.
+I have a wide range of experience working with older adults in community and long-term care settings.
+Currently, I am affiliated with the Better at Home program through a Neighbourhood House, assisting older adults in the community.

 Questions & Answers

 What extra or specialized training do you have?

 Why did you become a counsellor?

 I decided to become a counsellor because my own personal therapy journey was so healing and helped me to find and define who I am and I wanted to help others do the same.
 Before starting therapy, I couldn’t see any way to change my situation and that my anxiety would always be running my life.
 Therapy gave me hope and a way to change how I experienced my life, it gave me agency to make the changes that allowed me to grow.
 I want to show others that change is possible and that even if you feel you are at your lowest or that you are stuck, there will always be someone to help you to see a different perspective that you didn’t know was possible.
 I want to allow my clients to understand that the struggles that they are experiencing do not define who they are and, together, we can adapt and work through whatever they are facing, however big it might feel.

 Why did you become an art therapist?